cockroachdb/docs/v22.1/security-reference/encryption.md

   For CockroachDB Self-Hosted clusters, you provide the store key and give its location to CockroachDB when starting the cluster.
 The store key file must contain 32 bytes (the key ID) followed by the key (16, 24, or 32 bytes).
 The size of the key dictates the version of AES to use (AES-128, AES-192, or AES-256).
 For an example showing how to create a store key, see [Generating Key Files](/docs/{{site.versions["stable"]}}/encryption.html#generating-store-key-files).

   For {{ site.data.products.db }} clusters, the store key is created automatically when the cluster is created.
-For {{ site.data.products.dedicated }} clusters with [Customer Managed Encryption Keys (CMEK)](/docs/cockroachcloud/cmek.html) enabled, the store key is encrypted with the CMEK key (see below) before being provided to cluster nodes.
+For {{ site.data.products.dedicated }} clusters with [Customer-Managed Encryption Keys (CMEK)](/docs/cockroachcloud/cmek.html) enabled, the store key is encrypted with the CMEK key (see below) before being provided to cluster nodes.

   Since very little data is encrypted using this key, it can have a very long lifetime without risk of reuse.